-1 Seasonal Adjusted Minimum Number Maximum Number
+9 Seasonal Adjusted Minimum Number Maximum Number

-2 Unemployment Rate of Weeks of Weeks
+10 Unemployment Rate of Weeks of Weeks

-3 Less than or equal to 5.5% 5 12
+11 Less than or equal to 5.5% 5 12

-4 Greater than 5.5% up to 6% 6 13
+12 Greater than 5.5% up to 6% 6 13

-5 Greater than 6% up to 6.5% 7 14
+13 Greater than 6% up to 6.5% 7 14

-6 Greater than 6.5% up to 7% 8 15
+14 Greater than 6.5% up to 7% 8 15

-7 Greater than 7% up to 7.5% 9 16
+15 Greater than 7% up to 7.5% 9 16

-8 Greater than 7.5% up to 8% 10 17
+16 Greater than 7.5% up to 8% 10 17

-9 Greater than 8% up to 8.5% 11 18
+17 Greater than 8% up to 8.5% 11 18

-10 Greater than 8.5% up to 9% 12 19
+18 Greater than 8.5% up to 9% 12 19

-11 Greater than 9% 13 20
+19 Greater than 9% 13 20

-12 (b) The total benefits paid to an individual equals s the individual's weekly b

-(b) The total benefits paid to an individual equals the individual's weekly benefit amount allowed under G.S.
+(b) Total Benefits. - The total benefits paid to an individual equals the individual's weekly benefit amount allowed under G.S.
 96-14.2 multiplied by the number of weeks allowed under subsection (a) of this section."

-SECTION 10.(c) G.S.
+SECTION 5.1.(c) G.S.
 96-14.12(b) reads as rewritten:

 "(b) Duration of Benefits. - This subsection applies to an individual and the spouse of an individual who is unemployed based on services performed for a corporation in which the individual held five percent (5%) or more of the outstanding shares of the voting stock of the corporation.
 The maximum number of weeks an individual or an individual's spouse may receive benefits is limited to the lesser of six weeks or the applicable weeks determined under G.S.
-96 14.4 weeks."
+96-14.4 weeks."

-SECTION 10.(d) G.S.
+SECTION 5.1.(d) G.S.
 96-16(f) reads as rewritten:

-- "(f) A seasonal worker shall be eligible to receive benefits based on seasonal wages only for a week of unemployment which occurs, or the greater part of which occurs within the active period or periods of the seasonal pursuit or pursuits in which he earned base period wages. - A seasonal worker shall be eligible to receive benefits based on nonseasonal wages for any week of unemployment which occurs during any active period or periods of the seasonal pursuit in which he has earned base period wages provided he has exhausted benefits based on seasonal wages.
+- "(f) A seasonal worker shall be eligible to receive benefits based on seasonal wages only for a week of unemployment which occurs, or the greater part of which occurs within the active period or periods of the seasonal pursuit or pursuits in which he earned base period wages. - (2) A seasonal worker shall be eligible to receive benefits based on nonseasonal wages for any week of unemployment which occurs during any active period or periods of the seasonal pursuit in which he has earned base period wages provided he has exhausted benefits based on seasonal wages.
 Such worker shall also be eligible to receive benefits based on nonseasonal wages for any week of unemployment which occurs during the inactive period or periods of the seasonal pursuit in which he earned base period wages irrespective as to whether he has exhausted benefits based on seasonal wages. - (3) The maximum amount of benefits which a seasonal worker shall be eligible to receive based on seasonal wages shall be an amount, adjusted to the nearest multiple of one dollar (\$1.00), determined by multiplying the maximum benefits payable in his benefit year, as provided in G.S.
 96-14.4, G.S.
-96-14.3, by the percentage obtained by dividing the seasonal wages in his base period by all of his base period wages. - (4) The maximum amount of benefits which a seasonal worker shall be eligible to receive based on nonseasonal wages shall be an amount, adjusted to the nearest multiple of one dollar (\$1.00), determined by multiplying the maximum benefits payable in his benefit year, as provided in G.S.
-96-14.4, G.S.
-96-14.3, by the percentage obtained by dividing the nonseasonal wages in his base period by all of his base period wages. - (5) In no case shall a seasonal worker be eligible to receive a total amount of benefits in a benefit year in excess of the maximum benefits payable for such benefit year, as provided in G.S.
-96-14.4.G.S.
-96-14.3."
+96-14.3, by the percentage obtained by dividing the seasonal wages in his base period by all of his base period wages. - (4) The maximum amount of benefits which a seasonal worker shall be eligible to receive based on nonseasonal wages shall be an amount, adjusted to the nearest multiple of one dollar (\$1.00), determined by multiplying the